 Medicare Part B covers mobility scooters, power-operated vehicles, wheelchairs, and walkers under a subheading called durable medical equipment (DME).
-These can really help with the activities of daily living for those who’ve undergone enrollment in Medicare.
+These can help with daily living activities for those who’ve undergone enrollment in Medicare.

 To qualify for a power mobility scooter, the beneficiary must be unable to perform basic activities like getting out of bed or going to the restroom.

-The beneficiary must obtain a written doctor’s order stating the mobility scooter is medically necessary.
-The doctor will need to specify that the patient has limited or no mobility and a serious health condition that limits movement in the home.
+The beneficiary must obtain a written doctor’s order stating the scooter is medically necessary.
+The doctor must specify that the patient has limited mobility and a serious health condition that limits movement in the home.

-Medicare typically does not pay for mobility scooters for usage outside of the patient’s home for travel or leisure purposes.
+Medicare typically does not pay for mobility scooters outside the patient’s home for travel or leisure purposes.
 It must be a device that is necessary for daily living.

 Unfortunately, there is a high rate of attempted Medicare fraud involving scooters and powered wheelchairs.
 To help ensure an accepted claim, avoid purchasing your scooter from a dealer that is not authorized by Medicare.

 How much will Medicare pay for a mobility scooter?

 Part B will pay 80 % of the Medicare-approved amount after the Part B deductible has been met.
 The Part B deductible is $226.

 If you don’t have supplemental coverage, such as a Medigap or Medicare Advantage plan, you’ll be responsible for the remaining 20%.